allenai/gooaq/README.md

-# GooAQ: questions and answers mined from Google!
+# GooAQ 🥑: questions and answers mined from Google!

 This repository contains the code/data accompanying our recent work on long-form question answering.